 Trends in Mechanical Engineering Careers

-Emerging fields like biotechnology, materials science, and nano-technology are expected to create new job opportunities for mechanical engineers; the Bureau of Labor Statistics predicts an increase of nearly 10,000 mechanical engineering jobs by 2016.
+Emerging fields like biotechnology, materials science, and nano-technology are expected to create new job opportunities for mechanical engineers; the Bureau of Labor Statistics predicts an increase of nearly 10,000 mechanical engineering jobs between 2006 and 2016.

 Career Education in Mechanical Engineering

-Engineers must combine a good understanding of science, mathematics, and computers with a good knowledge of current technology.
+Engineers must combine a good understanding of science, mathematics, and computers with an understanding of technology.
 At the high school level, the emphasis is on mathematics.
 Two years of algebra plus courses in geometry and trigonometry generally are required.